Sorry Registration is closed.

 Innovative solutions in regulatory technology, or regtech, help improve compliance efficiencies and reduce burdens for industry and government as solutions and tools are applied to work with ever-growing mountains of data.
 RegTech solutions and tools have transformed processes like tracking amendments through the legislative process, filing corporate and derivative reports with regulators, and identifying legal entities and subsidiaries across jurisdictions.
-During the RegTech Solutions Showcase, members of the Data Coalition will demonstrate how their tools and solutions have worked with the complexities of regulatory reporting to improve data quality, reliability, and usability for industry and government.
+During the RegTech Solutions Showcase, members of the Data Coalition demonstrated how their tools and solutions have worked with the complexities of regulatory reporting to improve data quality, reliability, and usability for industry and government.

 Reimagining Data Intelligence via Automated & Actionable Sensitive Data Discovery

 The purpose of the presentation is to introduce BigID’s approach and use of AI/ML methods to enhance agencies discovery and classification capabilities.
 This will enable organizations to get a better understanding of their data for security, privacy and governance use cases.